17 Powerful Tips for Retiring Alone (Or, If You Become a Solo Senior or Elder Orphan During Retirement)

-The research on the benefits of owning a dog is pretty overwhelming and are probably particularly true if you are single.
+The research on the benefits of owning a dog is overwhelming and is probably particularly true if you are single.
 Beyond emotional benefits like their unconditional love of us, one study found that dog owners need fewer doctor visits.
-Another study from Australia found that pet owners had lower cholesterol, lower blood pressure and a lower heart attack risk than people without pets.
+Another study from Australia found that pet owners had lower cholesterol, lower blood pressure, and a lower heart attack risk than people without pets.

 6. Cultivate a Support Network

-You need people you can rely on emotionally and for real life help.
-And, believe it or not, science says that you are way better off when you have people who rely on you!
+You need people you can rely on emotionally and for life help.
+And, believe it or not, science says that you are way better off when you have people who rely on you.

 7. Stay Social

-Besides the practical support, research abounds on the benefits of being social as we age.
+Besides the practical support, a lot of research has shown the benefits of being social as we age.
 The links between healthy social relationships and better health are well established.
-One study from the Pennsylvania State University found that when the social activities are linked to physical exercise, even more benefits are achieved.
+One study from the Pennsylvania State University found that when social activities are linked to physical exercise, even more benefits are achieved.